Scandinavian Airlines System Flight 751: Accident

 During the final descent, the aircraft hit several trees, losing a large part of the right wing.
 It struck the ground tail-first, and the tail cone of the plane broke off.
 The plane slid across the field for 110 m, during which the main landing gear of the plane dug marks into the field and sheared off, the nose landing gear broke off, and the fuselage broke into three parts.
 As a result of the accident, 25 people were injured—two of them seriously—but there were no fatalities.
 The flight attendants had instructed passengers to adopt the brace position, which is credited with the lack of fatalities.

 The flight crew, and especially Captain Rasmussen, were lauded for the skilled emergency landing in a fast-developing, potentially fatal situation.
 Rasmussen commented that "few civilian air pilots are ever put to a test of the skills they have acquired during training to this degree".
 He said he was proud of his crew and very relieved everyone had survived.
-He chose not to return to piloting commercial aircraft.

-Scandinavian Airlines continues to use flight number 751 for its Copenhagen-to-Warsaw route.
+He chose not to return to piloting commercial aircraft, after experiencing a lack of trust in the machinery he was piloting in simulator sessions following the accident.
+In 2022 he still suffered from PTSD from the aftermath of the accident when he was both called a hero and a villain despite him just believing he did the job he was trained for.